mnr/writing-wip/Do-Ye0n_lives_on.md

 "Surprisingly, this all came about when Fairwell Network Security approached us with a contract to oversee a strategic incarceration on Alpha60. *If you can't beat them, jail them.* Fairwell wants us to lock up a few Alpha60 employees long enough to give them a competitive advantage."

-"Their stock is valuable enough, and fragile enough, that they'll take an arrest-threat seriously.
+"Their stock is fragile and valuable enough.
+They'll take an arrest-threat seriously.
 I think we should realize the value of a strike."

 The three non-english speakers respond through translators by presenting icons or changing their expressions.
 They all agree with Chip.
 Five of the remaining eight participants verbally agree; three do not.
 The disagreement isn't about the ethics of Alpha60, or the ethics of threatening a corporation.
 It's purely about the return on the work to be done to shake-down a business involved in *Corporate Penetrative Testing*.
 Threatening Alpha60 without preparation would only invite a ransomware attack.